Career / Getting Experience

 Project 4: Digital Photo Frame

-Early digital photo frames were a hassle, because they had to be manually updated via sneakernet.
+Early digital photo frames were a hassle because they had to be manually updated via sneakernet.
 Today, we can utilize the cloud to automatically pull photos from our various photo streams, such as Facebook, Google Photos, or virtually any cloud storage service.

 With some IT knowledge, photo frames can be made from outdated tablets, laptops, or modern smart displays.
-Cloud-enabled smart screens are not only useful for yourself, but also as gifts to relatives.
+Cloud-enabled smart screens are useful not only for yourself but also as gifts to relatives.
 This means no more printing and mailing photos to the grandparents.

 IT Projects That Manage Your Digital Life